 The Maximum file size limit of NTFS is 256TB minus 64KB using 64GB Cluster.
 And the file size limit of NTFS is 16TB minus 4KB using the 4KB cluster.

-If this was helpful and want to get more solution to the related problems then join our community to get notified of every solution we post.
+If this was helpful and want to get more solution to the related problems then join our community to get notified about every guide we post.